mszostok/version/docs/customization/index.md

 You can define both the formatting and layout using Go code.
 With dedicated functions:

-- `version.WithPrettyFormat` to override only the format
+- `printer.WithPrettyFormatting` to override only the format
-- `version.WithPrettyLayout` to override only the layout
+- `printer.WithPrettyLayout` to override only the layout
-- `version.WithPrettyRenderer` to provide your own render function
+- `printer.WithPrettyRenderer` to provide your own render function

 you can achieve what you need without leaving you favourite language.